Zudoku

 On every request, this simple server will write a timestamp to a file on the mounted persistent volume and print out the current contents of the file.

-With this in place, let's start our Flask web server, create a service for it via the -p flag, and have the instance mount the my-volume volume we created earlier at /mnt:
+Start the Flask web server, create a service for it via the -p flag, and mount the my-volume volume at /mnt:

 kraft cloud deploy -M 512 -p 443:8080 --volume my-volume:/mnt .